 Roku vs Smart TVs

 There are a lot of smart TVs on the market with built in streaming apps for sites like Netflix.
 However, I would choose Roku over all of them for a few reasons.

 - Unless you already have a smart TV, buying one would be costly.
-Since we are discussing cutting our cable service to save money, buying a new smart TV in the process doesn’t make a lot of sense.

 - There are a lot of variations in which apps are available on smart TVs.
 With Roku, the apps and user interface are the same on each Roku tied to your account.
 So if you can use one Roku you can use them all, regardless of whether or not all of your TVs are the same.

 - In my experience most smart TV interfaces are slow.
 An exception to this is a Roku TV.
 It is a TV with the Roku software and hardware built in.
 The Roku TV remote can control everything.
 I have a few of these too.
 You can often find great deals on Roku TVs on Amazon.
 Here’s a 55″ example.